NAMAN108282/TodoWebApp/README.md

-# Django-to-do
+#TODO WEB  APP
-A dead simple Django ToDo Web App

-This is a sample project that a novice django developer can use to get started.
+A  Django ToDo Web App is a sample project that a novice django developer can use to get started.

 ## Features